harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/services-overview.md

 :::info note
 Currently, this feature is behind the feature flag `CDS_SERVICE_ENV_CLONING`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
-This is currently being supported for only for Environments which is stored in Harness i.e INLINE entity.
+This is currently being supported only for Services which is stored in Harness i.e INLINE entity.
 :::

 You can clone services across scopes i.e from one project to another, project to organization, account to project etc.